awesome-spectral-indices/awesome-spectral-indices/README.md

 - `C2`: Coefficient 2 for the aerosol resistance term (e.g. Used for EVI).
 - `cexp`: Exponent used for OCVI.
 - `nexp`: Exponent used for GDVI.
-- `alpha`: Weighting coefficient used for WDRVI.
+- `alpha`: Weighting coefficient used for WDRVI and BWDRVI.
 - `sla`: Soil line slope.
 - `slb`: Soil line intercept.